avaines/avaines.github.io/content/posts/2025-11-08-prompt-driven-development/index.md

 In modern IDEs with AI plugins, the chat pane interprets our intent.
 If BDD helped less technical colleagues express testing intent, prompts do something similar.
 In most cases they are easier for those same people to read and write.
 After decades of formalising syntax and keywords for machines, we now have machines that tolerate our informal syntax.... more or less.

 There's still a gap.
 BDD gave you explicit structure where as LLMs rely on implied understanding.
-Given some of the prompts i've seen people type into ChatGPT though the rigid constraints of BDD DSLs actually seem rather sensible.
+Given some of the prompts I've seen people type into ChatGPT, the rigid constraints of BDD DSLs actually seem rather sensible.

 ### Contracts and Prompts